easywyg/mekong/README.md

 It represents a built-in HTML code from a website.
 For example, videos from YouTube, or Twitter's tweet.

 ##### Grid and GridColumn
-Responsive grid, as like a Twitter Bootstrap grid.
-Cannot contain nested grids.
+Responsive grid, as like Twitter Bootstrap grid.
+It can't contain nested grids.
 Grid columns can only have such entities inside: `Paragraph`, `List`, `Table`, `Image`, `Substrate`, `Embed`.

 ##### Image